aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 A more cost effective method is to provision compute resources dynamically, as they are needed for each step of the workflow.
 This is what AWS Batch is good at doing.

 Here we'll use the AWS Resources that were created ahead of time in your account.
-(These match the resources described in [Module 2](./module-2__aws-resources.md)).
+(These resources are described in more detail in [Module 2](./module-2__aws-resources.md)).

+!!! important
+    Run the following to "pre-warm" your AWS Batch compute environments.
+This sets each of the compute environments with a Minimum vCPU count > 0 so that it has compute resources immediately available so that queued jobs get scheduled faster.

+        ./prewarm.sh

+    When Mininum vCPUs is set to 0, AWS Batch automatically scales down (terminates) all instances when there are no longer jobs queued.
+It can take up to 10min for new vCPUs to spin up after a scale down event.

 To configure your local Nextflow installation to use AWS Batch for workflow steps (aka jobs, or processes) you'll need to know the following:

 * The "default" AWS Batch Job Queue workflows will be submitted to